dnhkng/GlaDOS/README.md

 This is still experimental.
 Any issues can be addressed in the Discord server.
 If you create an issue related to this, you will be referred to the Discord server.
 Note: I was getting Segfaults!
 Please leave feedback!

-1. Downlod this repository, either:
+1. Download this repository, either:
    1. Download and unzip this repository somewhere in your home folder, or
    2. In a terminal, `git clone` this repository using `git clone github.com/dnhkng/glados.git`
 2. In a terminal, go to the repository folder and run these commands: